elearning-x/certificat-ia/Part_1/1.6/p1_6_1_lab_inference_en.md

 An investigation was conducted on 40 individuals to study the relationship between leisure time (estimated by the respondent as the number of hours per day available for oneself) and age.
-The results of this survey are contained in the file `temps_libre.csv` (in FunStudio, datasets are located in the `data/` directory).
+The results of this survey are contained in the file `temps_libre.csv` (in Fun Campus, datasets are located in the `data/` directory).
 We aim to determine if these two variables are related.

 1. What is the data type of the variables?